nate-craft/simplecontrols/README.md

 ___
 ## Building

+Each build will require the dependencies listed below.

 To build to a local directory (great for non-root users), use `./build.sh --release`.
 The executable file will be `out/simplecontrols`.